 When asking a question to confirm the prospect’s availability, you’re likely to stand apart from the average salespeople out there.
 This gives a little bump to the level of rapport as well as buys you a couple of minutes to work with.

 2. Communicate Value

-Another key thing that needs to be includes in calling scripts is language which communicates the value that you have to bring to the table.
+Another key thing that needs to be included in is a language that communicates the value that you have to bring to the table.
 Keep in mind that value is the positive impact that your products and services will make on prospects.

 Most salespeople very easily fall into the trap of speaking primarily about their products and what they do.
 That is great, but what the prospect really is concerned with is “what is in it for me?”.
 By communicating value, you are telling them this.